pouya-codes/singularity_auto_annotate/README.md

   --slide_pattern SLIDE_PATTERN
                         '/' separated words describing the directory structure of the slide paths.
 Normally slides paths look like /path/to/slide/rootdir/subtype/slide.svs and if slide paths are /path/to/slide/rootdir/slide.svs then simply pass ''.
                          (default: subtype)

+  --patch_size PATCH_SIZE
+                        Patch size in pixels to extract from slide to use in evaluation.
+                         (default: 1024)

   --resize_sizes RESIZE_SIZES [RESIZE_SIZES ...]
                         List of patch sizes in pixels to resize the extracted patchs and save.
 Each size should be at most patch_size.
 Default does not resize.